DHKiem/DHKiem.github.io/_pages/cv.md

 Do Hoon Kiem
 ======
-* 'DoHoon Kim' is also used.
+* 'Dohoon Kim' is also used.

 Education
 ======